 This can be done quantitatively by measuring the size of the body part and comparing it to earlier measurements although the body part on the other side of the body.

 The volume of the limb can be measured in various ways, including:

 - Circumference with tape measure

-Further diagnostic tests are not required in most cases, but are occasionally used to assess the condition and monitor changes.
+Further diagnostic tests are not required in most cases but are occasionally used to assess the condition and monitor changes.
 These tests include:

-- Bioimpedance testing – electrodes placed on the body deliver mall electric charge to measure the presence of fluid in bodily tissues.
+- Bioimpedance testing – electrodes placed on the body deliver a mall electric charge to measure the presence of fluid in bodily tissues.

 - Magnetic resonance imaging (MRI) – scan using magnetic resonance to visualize bodily tissues and involvement of lymphatic system.